semantic-ui-forest/forest-themes/README.md

 # it takes about 7 minutes to build about 20 themes.
 yarn run build

-# all generated theme files are put into `dist` directory in forest-themes repo.
+# all generated theme files are put into `output` directory in forest-themes repo.
-# ls -lR dist
+# ls -lR output
 ```